EtaCassiopeia/scala-microservices/readme.md

 You may noticed that I used a **zip** file.
 To decrease file upload size I prefer a compressed file instead of a flat and uncompressed text file.

-After uploading the file, a message will publish to **event** topics on kafka.
+After uploading the file, a message will publish to the **events** topic on kafka.
 And then *file-transformer-service* will be notified and will start to process file.

 Each *Id* which is visited from any instance of service will be added to the *Bloom Filter* and this event